terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

     to work with some OpenStack clouds which automatically confirm resizing of instances after some timeout.

+* `detach_ports_before_destroy` - (Optional) Whether to try to detach all attached ports to the vm before destroying it to make sure the port state is correct after the vm destruction.
+This is helpful when the port is not deleted.

 ## Attributes Reference

 The following attributes are exported: